robertnealan/nomadmap/README.md

 #NomadMap.io

-A currently hacked-together MVP, this is intended as a community-backed effort to aggregate places relevant to digital nomads.

-Currently it's using a simple JS script to plots points on a custom Google Maps instance, from data provided by publicly editable Google Sheets spreadsheet.
+NomadMap is intended as a community-backed effort to aggregate places relevant to digital nomads.
+Currently it's a few file hacked together MVP that pulls location data from publicly editable Google Spreadsheets, and plots them into a Google Maps instance.
+If people find value in the basic application there's numerous future feature ideas developing in the icebox that we might pursue, and I encourage anyone interested in helping to get in touch.

 ##Getting Involved

-The application is currently backed by publicly editable Google Sheets.
-I can only assume this won't scale well long-term, but for now it should do the trick.
-If you don't see your favorite place on the map feel free to add it to the appropriate country spreadsheet and city tab with as much information as possible below, with as much information as you can gander.
-GPS coordinates _are_ required, otherwise the point won't appear on the map.

-###Spreadsheets
+###Adding/Updating Info

+Each country is organized into its own Google Sheet, with a different tab for each town.
+The sheets are currently 100% publicly editable, so this also serves as an experiment in internet trust and how far a spreadsheet-backed application will scale.

 * [Thailand](https://docs.google.com/spreadsheets/d/1R0g7gkT5C6td0S3wOWYUYg5vx5NjP2IWSd3ky9mu3Jc/edit#gid=0)
+* Cambodia
+* Malaysia
+* Vietnam
+* Singapore
+* Phillipines
+* Indonesia
+* Laos
+* Myanmar

+###Adding New Countries

+If you don't see your country (currently covering only parts of SE Asia as of this writing), feel free to clone the [template spreadsheet](), update it with any cities & locations you'd like, and put in a Pull Request with a link to the original spreadsheet (must be minimum publicly viewable).
+Assuming all checks out I'll clone it and add it into the list of spreadsheets being pulled in.

 ###Getting GPS Coords

-As Google Maps location data can be fickle in many non-Western countries, I'd recommend verifying it in the satellite view or from a phone GPS when possible.
+As Google Maps location data can be fickle in many non-Western countries, getting accurate GPS coordinates will be a huge benefit to people using NomadMap.
+It's recommended that you verify with both Google Maps road _and_ satellite views, and if possible find the GPS coords using your phone when on-site.
 When you click on a point in Google Maps a small info window will appear at the bottom with latitude/longitude, or you can pull the coords directly out of the browser URL.

 Example Coords: `10.082283,99.840424`

-If you'd like to get involved please do!
-At this point the project is public, so feel free to email me at rob@atomidesign.com, put in a PR, or add issues for features you think would be useful.
+###Testing Internet Speeds

+Currently we're just using [speedtest.net](http://speedtest.net) to verify upload/download speeds.
+I'd recommend you run the test 2-3 times to make sure you're getting consistent results.

+###Internet Quality

+This should be a subjective rating of either `excellent`, `good`, `poor`, or `unusable` in regards to how usable the internet actually was.
+Anybody who has worked in cafes knows that fast speeds doesn't mean it's actually usable when the router crashes every 5 minutes.

+##Thanks

+* Jordan Kerr for nearly instantly jumping onboard with the idea after I shared my Koh Tao "coworking" map.